GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_profiles_gke/cloud_deploy_profiles_gke.md

 test     us-central1  1.18.20-gke.501  35.239.164.76   n1-standard-2  1.18.20-gke.501  3          RUNNING
 ```

 If the command succeeds, each cluster will have three nodes and a `RUNNING` status.
-If you do not see output similar to the above, check that you have selected the correct project.
+If you do not see similar output, check that you have selected the correct project.

-Click **Next** to proceed.
+To review the application you will deploy, click **Next**.

-## Review the Application
+## Review the application

 As part of this tutorial, a sample application from the [Skaffold Github repository](https://github.com/GoogleContainerTools/skaffold.git) is available from your Cloud Shell instance, in the `web-profiles` directory.
 This is similar to the application used in the Google Cloud Deploy End-to-end tutorial, with some modifications that are specific to this tutorial.

-### Application Configuration
+### Application configuration

 The example application source code is in the `web-profiles` directory of your Cloud Shell instance.
-It's a simple web app that signs on with a log entry, listens on a port, and provides an HTTP response to each incoming request.
+The application is a simple web app that signs on with a log entry, listens on a port, and provides an HTTP response to each incoming request.
 The structure of the application and its configuration is as follows:

 ```terminal
 web-profiles